DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

 ```

 When you become more advanced, you can try experimenting with turning off intents you do not need in order to save
 resources.
-In your @DSharpPlus.DiscordConfiguration you can specify one or many.
+In your `DSharpPlus.DiscordConfiguration` you can specify one or many.

 Here is an example of just specifying one: